mohofar/NICE-KLMS-QkLMS/README.md

 # NICE-KLMS-QkLMS and transfer learning
-An implementation to "Transfer Learning in Adaptive Filters: The Nearest Instance Centroid-Estimation Kernel Least-Mean-Square Algorithm" with additional work on blood pressure prediction. for additional detail please connect me on linkedin.
+An implementation to "Transfer Learning in Adaptive Filters: The Nearest Instance Centroid-Estimation Kernel Least-Mean-Square Algorithm" with additional work on blood pressure prediction.
+For additional detail please connect me on linkedin.
 The pupose of this work was:

-1- implementation of KLMS, QKLMS, NICE-KLMS, NICE-QKLMS on two time series
+1- Implementation of KLMS, QKLMS, NICE-KLMS, NICE-QKLMS on two time series

-2- effect of transfering on target signal of Lorenz and Macky-glass time series and blood pressure of 60 cases
+2- Effect of transfering on target signal of Lorenz and Macky-glass time series and blood pressure of 60 cases

-3- advantage and disadvantage of transfering
+3- Advantage and disadvantage of transfering

-4- how, when and why we can use transfering
+4- How, when and why we can use transfering

-5- using transfer learning in lack of data
+5- Using transfer learning in lack of data

-6- using transfer learning for increasing accuracy
+6- Using transfer learning for increasing accuracy

 7-...